Solomon Andrews (businessman)

-Solomon Andrews (5 April 1835 – 9 November 1908) was a British entrepreneur and head of the Solomon Andrews and Son bus and tram-operating company, based in Cardiff.
+Solomon Andrews (5 April 1835 – 9 November 1908) was a British entrepreneur and head of the Solomon Andrews & Son bus and tram operating company, based in Cardiff.

 Family

 Andrews was born in Trowbridge, Wiltshire, the son of John Andrews and Charlotte.

 On 27 March 1855, Solomon married Mary Asher (20 August 1832 – 18 January 1870), daughter of John and Mary Asher, in Trinity Church, Trowbridge.
 There were five children from the marriage but only two survived infancy: